BIOS1140/BIOS1140.github.io/docs/Exercise1.md

 <script src="js/hideOutput.js"></script>

-*This part of the tutorial is a simplified version of [this tutorial that I made](https://evengar.github.io/short-tutorials/data-import.html).
+*This part of the tutorial is a simplified version of [this tutorial](https://evengar.github.io/short-tutorials/data-import.html).
 If you want to know more about data import in R, check that one out!*

 I've frequently had you imagine doing the data input for data from all countries in the world throughout this tutorial.
 You may already have thought manually inputting data for the entire world like we did with the Nordic countries above is time-consuming and error-prone.
 This is correct, and we should be able to do something smarter.
 Luckily, we can download data as a text file and import it into R as a data frame!